NeBula-Autonomy/LOCUS/README.md

 # TODOS

 - [x] Rename all lo_frontend instances to locus
-- [ ] Cleanup comments, the less the better, just keep the very relevant ones
-- [ ] Cleanup unused parameters, class variables, publishers and subscribers
-- [ ] Bring in MDC in launch
-- [ ] Remove filter_.Filter call in LidarCallback as nothing is being filtered internally anymore and remove point_cloud_filter package accordingly
 - [ ] Simplify our robot-specific files for a generic robot (e.g. no husky/spot anymore) and define how you want to let the user load sensor extrinsic, either hardcoded or by TF
-- [ ] Suggest parameters for open/closed space in yaml where relevant (e.g. PointCloudOdometry, PointCloudLocalization)
-- [ ] Update README.md with instructions on how to setup/run the package